furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

   ▸ realworld-backend
 ```

 Components are the main building blocks in Polylith.
 Bases are another kind of building blocks where the difference from components is that they expose a public API to the outside world.
 Both bases and components are encapsulated blocks of code that can be assembled together into services and tools.
 Components communicate to each other through their _interfaces_.
 The base in each project, glue components together via their _interfaces_ and expose the business logic via a public API, in this project's case, a REST API for the backend, and a web application for the frontend.

+There are two bases and two projects in this workspace.
+The `rest-api` base provides the backend REST API, while the `web-app` base serves the frontend web application.
+The `realworld-backend` project bundles the `rest-api` base with components and libraries for backend deployment.
-There is only one base and one project in this workspace to keep it simple.
-The project named 'realworld-backend' bundles the base, components and libraries together.
-The development project makes it delightful to develop from one single place.
+The `realworld-frontend` project bundles the `web-app` base with components and libraries for frontend deployment.
+The `development` project makes it delightful to develop both backend and frontend, from a single place.
 You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily by using your favorite IDE.

 The Polylith tool also helps you run the tests incrementally.
-If you run the `` poly test `` command from the root directory, it will detect changes made since the last stable point in time, and only run tests for the recent changes.
-[Check out Polylith tool](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/testing) for further information about incremental testing or simply write `` poly help `` to see available commands.
+If you run the poly `test` command from the root directory, it will detect changes made since the last stable point in time, and only run tests for the recent changes (it will only run test for .clj and .cljc files at the moment).
+Please check out the [test section](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/testing) of the _poly_ tool for further information about incremental testing or execute the `help` command to see available commands.

 ##### Project
 Projects in the Polylith architecture are configurations for deployable artifacts.
-There is only one project in this workspace, which is called `` realworld-backend ``.
+There are two projects in this workspace: `realworld-backend` and `realworld-frontend`.
-Projects are a way to define a base, a set of components and libraries to deliver within a bundle.
+Projects are a way to assemble a base with a set of components and libraries into deployable bundles.
-Since we only need to deliver one bundle for realworld backend, we have only one project.
+The `realworld-backend` project bundles the `rest-api` base with backend components for API deployment, while the `realworld-frontend` project bundles the `web-app` base with frontend components for web application deployment.

-If you look at the directory `` projects/realworld-backend ``, you will see a standard ``deps.edn`` file.
+If you look at the directory `projects/realworld-backend`, you will see a standard `deps.edn` file.
-The magic here is the project's `` deps.edn `` file which refers to the sources, resources and tests of actual components and bases.
+The magic here is the project's `deps.edn` file which refers to the sources, resources and tests of actual components and bases.
-A project only has it's `` deps.edn `` file to define project specific configuration and external dependencies.
+A project only has it's `deps.edn` file to define project specific configuration and external dependencies.
 All the code and resources in a project come from the components and the base, which creates the project.

 ##### Base
-Bases in Polylith architecture are the building blocks that expose a public API to the outside world and `` rest-api `` is the only base in our workspace.
+Bases in Polylith architecture are the building blocks that expose a public API to the outside world.
+There are two bases in our workspace: `rest-api` and `web-app`.
-As hinted in its name, it exposes its functionality via a RESTful API.
+The `rest-api` base exposes its functionality via a RESTful API.
 In order to achieve this, it uses Ring and [Compojure](https://github.com/weavejester/compojure).
-There are four namespaces under the `` src `` directory of `` bases/rest-api ``:
+There are four namespaces under the `src` directory of `bases/rest-api`:
-- `` api.clj ``
+- `api.clj`
-- `` handler.clj ``
+- `handler.clj`
-- `` main.clj ``
+- `main.clj`
-- `` middleware.clj``
+- `middleware.clj`

-The `` api.clj `` namespace contains route definitions for compojure and init function for Ring.
+The `api.clj` namespace contains route definitions for compojure and init function for Ring.
 The REST API looks like this:

 ![rest-api](.media/readme/01_rest_api.png)